edeno/Better-Science-Code/src/presentation.md

 ------------------

-> As the complexity of a software program increases, the likelihood of undiscovered bugs quickly reaches certainty”
+> "As the complexity of a software program increases, the likelihood of undiscovered bugs quickly reaches certainty"
 > -- <cite>Poldrack et al. 2017</cite>

 ------------------